sjsrey/ors/ors.md

 $I(t)_{i,j} = k d(t)_{i,j}^{\alpha(t)}$

 where $\alpha$ is the distance decay parameter, and $k$ is a constant.
-Within regional science, much ink has been spilled on the specification of $\alpha$, and it will take on a central role in the story that follows.
+Within regional science, much ink has been spilled on the specification of $\alpha$ [@Fotheringham:1989fk], and it will take on a central role in the story that follows.
 The time index reflects the evolution of the associated parameters and distance metrics.

 [^core]: I am simplifying things here and assuming that the "core" of a domain is located on the envelope (outer surface of our sphere, rather than internal to the sphere.
 This is in the spirit of the cutting edge argument where the latest publications are building on previous work.